Breast Cancer Awareness Month 2024: Advocacy Guide

 The most pressing need within the hereditary cancer community is not simply access to care, but access to healthcare providers that have knowledge about genetics and know how to guide patients in decision-making.
 Though a firm believer in “knowledge is power” when navigating hereditary risk for cancer, Schlager shared that there are significant pros and cons that individuals need to consider before making the decision to undergo genetic testing.

-Once confirmation of a genetic predisposition has been confirmed, previvors and survivors of hereditary cancers need healthcare providers who know how to evaulate risk, how to talk to patients about the implications, and how to guide them toward the best course of action.
+Once a genetic predisposition has been confirmed, previvors and survivors of hereditary cancers need healthcare providers who know how to evaulate risk, how to talk to patients about the implications, and how to guide them toward the best course of action.

 Providers with such expertise will know the necessity of collecting data, including family histories that include third degree relatives.
-They’ll also know what tests to order and when to refer patients to specialists, and what kind, depending on the kind of mutation they carry and hence, the kinds of cancers for which they are at risk.
+They’ll also know what tests to order and when to refer patients to specialists, and what kind, depending on the mutation they carry and hence, the kinds of cancers for which they are at risk.
 This ideally includes a referral to a genetic counselor, but there are other health care providers trained to provide this service, such as nurses who have genetics certification or physicians with genetics expertise.

 Dozens of mutations have been identified as placing carriers at increased risk for cancer.
 Drawing on her personal experience with the BRCA mutation, Schlager explained,